 On both graphs, the green line represents the benchmark to the Top Free Leaderboard of Books & References category.

 When we compare the usage of these two apps by the day of the week, we gain even more insight into user behavior through usage patterns, as on certain days the apps are used more frequently.
 For Al-Quran these days are Friday and Saturday.
-For the Bible app a quarter of all weekly usage time falls in Sunday, which is the Christian Sabbath.
+For the Bible app, a quarter of all weekly usage time falls on Sunday, which is the Christian Sabbath.

 Usage Patterns: Big Benefits for Everyone